 Minneapolis Underage DWI Attorney

-Minnesota’s legal drinking age is 21.
-Consumption of alcohol by anyone under 21 is unlawful except in a private, non alcohol-selling premises and with the consent of a parent or legal guardian.
-Minnesota is also a zero-tolerance state.
-This means that if a driver under the age of 21 is found to have a blood alcohol content over .00, they can be cited for DWI.
+Minnesota’s legal drinking age is 21, which means consumption of alcohol by anyone under 21 is unlawful except in private, non-alcohol-selling premises and with the consent of a parent or legal guardian.
+Minnesota is also a zero-tolerance drunk driving state and has a “Not-a-Drop” law in place for minors.
+This means that if a driver under the age of 21 is found to have a blood alcohol content (BAC) over .00, they can be cited for underage DWI, or “driving while intoxicated.”

 Have you or your child been charged with underage DWI?
 Contact our firm today to discuss your case during a free consultation.

 Only 10 percent of licensed drivers are under the age of 21, yet they are responsible for 17 percent of all alcohol-related fatal crashes.
-Because underage drivers have a tendency to binge-drink, underage victims of car accidents on average have a BAC that is far above the legal limit.
+Because underage drivers also tend to binge-drink more than adults, juvenile victims of car accidents on average have a blood alcohol content that is far above the legal limit.

 - Drinking alcohol without parental permission and supervision